fritzel56/rpi-sensors/sensors/README.md

 # Context

-This folder contains the code used to read data from my sensors, write them to a local database, and then forward them to the MQTT gateway.
-I used two sensors (so far) as part of this project:
+This folder contains the code used to read data from the sensors used in the project, write them to a local database, and then forward them to the MQTT gateway.
+The project currently  uses two sensors:

 1. The HY1361 to monitor ambient noise.
 Note this seems to be functionally the same as the WS1381.
 2. The SDS011 to monitor particulate matter levels.